KZedan/CV/README.md

 # Kareem Zedan

-I was 14 when I downloaded my first C++ book.
-I then got into music and started playing drums, started gigging and touring.
-Alongside my musician's career I worked in retail, sales and customer service.

-Fast forward 12 years I applied for my first coding course at Makers.

-I started at Makers barely knowing how to do fizzbuzz in Ruby and graduated having made a VR Pac-Man game in C#.

-As a former sales rep, customer service specialist and catering assistant I have a lot more to offer than just problem solving skills.
-I am looking for a software engineering role to progress my skills further.

-Tech Skills: Ruby, C#, Javascript, Python, Rails, Sinatra, RSpec, Capybara, HTML, CSS, Jasmine, PostgreSQL.

-Behavioural Skills: XP, TDD, Agile, pair programming, whole-team projects, code reviews.
+Software Engineer able to program across the whole stack using TDD.
+Experienced in different coding languages and frameworks.
+First-hand experience working in an Agile environment.
+Experience includes pair programming, working in groups and solo work.

+As an ex Drummer and Customer Service specialist, I have a lot more to offer than my problem-solving skills.
+My career started in Sales which included cold calling while touring Europe with my band as a Drummer.
+I then moved on to Customer Service and Retail.
+I decided to change career to become a programmer and graduated from Makers on 13/09/2019.

+ I am seeking a role where I can progress my skills further, preferably in a company that facilitates learning and provides growth opportunities.

 # Projects